junxit/us-congress-bills-114/bill.md

   - **(A)** in paragraph (1), by striking “and” at the end;
   - **(B)** in paragraph (2), by striking the period at the end and inserting a semicolon; and
   - **(C)** by inserting after paragraph (2) the following:
-    > - **(3)** coordinate the sharing of information between the Federal Bureau of Investigation, the civil rights community, and other entities;
+    > - **(3)** meet regularly with eligible entities to coordinate the sharing of information and to discuss the status of the Department’s work under this Act;
     > - **(4)** support the full accounting of all victims whose deaths or disappearances were the result of racially motivated crimes;
     > - **(5)** hold accountable under Federal and State law all individuals who were perpetrators of, or accomplices in, unsolved civil rights murders and such disappearances;
     > - **(6)** express the condolences of the authority to the communities affected by unsolved civil rights murders, and to the families of the victims of such murders and such disappearances;